-(h) The non-Federal entity must award contracts only to responsible contractors possessing the ability to perform successfully under the terms and conditions of a proposed procurement.
-Consideration will be given to such matters as contractor integrity, compliance with public policy, record of past performance, and financial and technical resources.
+(h) Responsible contractors.
+The recipient or subrecipient must award contracts only to responsible contractors that possess the ability to perform successfully under the terms and conditions of a proposed contract.
+The recipient or subrecipient must consider contractor integrity, public policy compliance, proper classification of employees (see the Fair Labor Standards Act, 29 U.S.C.
+201, chapter 8), past performance record, and financial and technical resources when conducting a procurement transaction.
 See also § 200.214.

-(i) The non-Federal entity must maintain records sufficient to detail the history of procurement.
-These records will include, but are not necessarily limited to, the following: Rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price.
+(i) Procurement records.
+The recipient or subrecipient must maintain records sufficient to detail the history of each procurement transaction.
+These records must include the rationale for the procurement method, contract type selection, contractor selection or rejection, and the basis for the contract price.

-(j)

-(1) The non-Federal entity may use a time-and-materials type contract only after a determination that no other contract is suitable and if the contract includes a ceiling price that the contractor exceeds at its own risk.
-Time-and-materials type contract means a contract whose cost to a non-Federal entity is the sum of:
+(j) Time-and-materials type contracts.
+(1) The recipient or subrecipient may use a time-and-materials type contract only after a determination that no other contract is suitable and if the contract includes a ceiling price that the contractor exceeds at its own risk.
+Time-and-materials type contract means a contract whose cost to a recipient or subrecipient is the sum of:

 (i) The actual cost of materials; and